 Unofficial school motto: ‘A small school with big benefits’

 Best hangover breakfast: Burger World (all-day breakfast, so you can get that extra sleep that you require after a night out)

-Perks of living in this town: The accessibility of shopping, hiking, music, bars and art from the university
+Perks of living in this town: Low traffic and great accessibility of transportation services

-Best place to study: If you’re looking to really hit the books, the reading terrace or the silent room in Harris Learning Library are your best bet.
-For something more relaxed, try the Aboriginal Initiatives office—there are bound to be snacks and pals.
+Best place to study: If you’re looking to really hit the books, the reading terraces or the silent room in the Harris Learning Library are your best bet.
+If you’re looking for something more relaxed, the Indigenous Initiatives office is the place where there’s bound to be snacks and pals!

-Best campus event: Frosh Week activities, including the inflatable obstacle course, the Amazing Race, Muddy Olympics, Beach Day and Shinerama to support Cystic Fibrosis research
+(including the inflatable obstacle course, the Amazing Race, Muddy Olympics, Beach Day, and Shinerama to support cystic fibrosis research)

 Best giveaway: Free tuition for first-year students coming in with an average of 90 per cent or higher

-University Insider: Amber Howika, 21, Fine Arts and Education
+University Insider: Amber Howika, 22, Fine Arts and Consecutive Education

-When I think of Nipissing University, I don’t think of it as going away to school—I think of it is as coming home.
-With just over 3,100 full-time undergrads, you can bet this small community bonds faster than most.
-In any given class, with an average of 25 students, you will be sure to quickly meet some new friends and see their faces around campus often.
+When I think of Nipissing University, I don’t think of it as going away to school—I think of it as coming home.
+With slightly more than 3,000 full-time undergrads, this small community bonds quickly.
+In any given class, with an average of 24 students, you will be sure to quickly meet some new friends.
 Our location in North Bay isn’t as far north as many think.
-We are less than a four-hour drive from Toronto, with an easily accessible bus system that will drop you off right at the university.
+We are less than a four-hour drive from Toronto.

-The residences at Nipissing are vastly superior to those at other universities.
-All our buildings offer incredible support and programming throughout the year.
-This ranges from bonding activities, such as potlucks and formals, to stress-relievers including free ice cream and visits from therapy dogs.
+All our residences offer incredible support and programming throughout the year.
+This ranges from bonding activities, such as potlucks and formals, to stress-relievers—including free ice cream and visits from therapy dogs.
 Yes, you heard right—real pups!

-Nipissing has so much more to offer than just superior schooling.
-We have countless extracurriculars, with all kinds of sports teams and clubs that range from books, religion, dance and performance to indulging your inner nerd with League of Legends and the Pokémon fan club.
+Nipissing has countless extracurriculars, with all kinds of sports teams and clubs that range from religion, book club, dance and performance, to indulging your inner nerd with League of Legends and the Pokémon fan club.

 North Bay is full of friendly faces and the atmosphere is very warm, despite the rather chilly climate.
-The city has many places to discover and offers a shopping mall, bowling, and an array of theatres, art galleries, cruise rides, restaurants and bars.
+The city has many places to discover and offers a shopping mall, bowling, and an array of theatres, art galleries, cruises, restaurants and bars.

-Stay up to date with campus and community life on Twitter at @NipissingU and at nugget.ca.
+Stay up to date with campus and community life on Twitter with @NipissingU and at nugget.ca.